 On the way back, we saw three or four Gar swimming under our boats.
 The Gar is a large fish with an alligator-like snout that looks prehistoric.
 We also saw a muskrat dive into the water from the bank, a beaver dam, and more Great Blue Herons than we could count.
 Now we are really on safari!

 After eggs, pancakes, and a french-press of coffee the next morning, we drove ten minutes to Mason Neck State Park on the other side of the Mason Neck Peninsula.
-There we launched for the second day of paddling.
+With the Elizabeth Hartwell Mason Neck Wildlife Refuge right next door, there was no doubt we were going to see some beautiful things.
+At the park we launched the second day of paddling.
 Kane’s Creek to the right of the launch area is one of the most popular sites to see Bald Eagles in the area.
 This time we went to the left and paddled out to the Potomac River.
 But we did not miss out.
-Three mature Bald Eagles and a juvenile flew overhead and even spared with an Osprey.
+Three mature Bald Eagles and a juvenile flew overhead and even sparred with an Osprey.
 The Eagles won!
 (For more on Mason Neck State Park, visit here.)

 With our muscles sore, and our clothes smelling slightly of campfires, we called this safari complete and drove off with plans for our next adventure.